Organisations participating in applications and projects

 Participating organisations can have different roles:

-All applications submitted to the Research Council must be submitted by a Project Owner.
-The organisation is responsible for ensuring that the application complies with the Research Council's guidelines and that the project has the necessary resources to carry out the project if the application is approved.
+All applications must be submitted by the organisation that has the role of Project Owner.
+The organisation is responsible for ensuring that the application complies with the Research Council's guidelines and that the project has the necessary resources to carry out the project if the application is funded.

-It is the Project Owner's organisation that receives the funding decision after the Research Council has processed the application.
-It is also the Project Owner's organisation that can submit any appeal against a decision to the Research Council.
+It is the Project Owner that receives the funding decision after the Research Council has processed the application.
+It is also the Project Owner that can lodge a complaint against a decision made by the Research Council.

-If the application is approved, the Project Owner's organisation will be responsible to the Research Council for ensuring that any initial report is submitted and that the project is carried out as agreed.
+If the application is funded, the Project Owner will be responsible vis-à-vis the Research Council for ensuring that the initial report is submitted and that the project is carried out as agreed.

 Collaborating partners

-In collaborative projects, organisations that will carry out activities in the project or contribute funding must be registered as partners in the application.
-Read more about collaboration agreements.
+In projects with collaborating partners, organisations that will carry out activities in the project or contribute funding must be registered as collaborating partners in the application.

-If the Project Owner or partner organisastion has several sub-entities, such as faculties, production units, etc., we want to know which sub-entity is responsible for carrying out the activities planned in the project.
-We use this information for statistics and analysis, but also to get a better picture of how the project will be carried out.
+If the Project Owner or collaborating partner has several sub-entities, such as faculties, production units, etc., we want to know which sub-entity is responsible for carrying out the activities planned in the project.
+We use this information for statistics and analysis, but also to get a better understanding of how the project will be carried out.

-However, it is the overarching unit of the organisation that we formally relate to.
+However, it is the overarching entity of the organisation that we formally relate to.
 If sub-entities have their own organisation number in the Norwegian Register for Legal Entities, we will retrieve the organisation number of the parent entity.
-If there is a sub-unit in the research sector, we use Statistics Norway's register of research organisations and units to find the parent unit.
-This means that when you select a sub-unit, we automatically find the right parent unit for you.
+If there is a sub-entity in the research sector, we use Statistics Norway's register of research organisations and entities to find the parent entity.
+This means that when you select a sub-entity, we automatically find the right parent entity for you.

 R&D provider

-In some calls, the Research Council allows Project Owner organisations and/or partners to procure R&D services from research organisations and other actors.
-If you are going to purchase such R&D services, the R&D provider must be registered as a partner in the project, with the partner type R&D provider.
-Costs for purchasing R&D must be budgeted in one or more work packages, and the relevant R&D supplier must be linked to the cost line.
+In some calls, the Research Council allows the Project Owner and/or collaborating partners to procure R&D services from research organisations and other actors.
+If you are going to purchase such R&D services, the R&D provider must be registered as a partner in the application as the partner type R&D provider.
+Costs for purchasing R&D must be budgeted in one or more work packages, and the relevant R&D provider must be linked to the cost line.

-Subcontractors do not have a role in the application, and they must not be registered as a participating organisation in the project.
+Subcontractors do not have a formal role in the project, and they are not to be registered as a participating organisation in the application.

-Read more about R&D providers and other subcontractors here: Use of R&D providers and subcontractors.
+Read about the use of R&D providers and subcontractors.